-For this example, we will use an RSI, and we will go to create two indicators.
+We will use the classic RSI, and we will go to create two custom indicators.

 The formula in Easylanguage to “smooth” and make a series of data slower as the RSI line is this:

 RSI_VALUE = RSI(Price, Length);

 This indicator is handy as a trend filter.
 We then build a PaintBar indicator that will color the candles green when the ATR is above 50 and red when the ATR is below.

 The PaintBars available on TradeStation and Multicharts are very useful to get an immediate idea of the current trend.

 If we compare the PaintBar calculated with the standard RSI length, we see fewer signal changes.

 The RSI visualization through the paint bars allows you to eliminate the indicator from the graph below and replace it with another one of your choices.